pingcap/ossinsight/web/blog/try-it-yourself/index.md

 <!--truncate-->

-## Create a TiDB Cloud Serverless Tier cluster (Free Forever)
+## Create a TiDB Cloud Serverless Tier cluster
-Once you register an account, you can create a free cluster with TiDB Cloud Serverless Tier.
+Once you register an account, you can create a cluster with TiDB Cloud Serverless Tier.

 :::info
  A cluster is a database to store data.
 :::

-1. Click **Get Started for Free** and start to create a free cluster.
+1. Click **Get Started for Free** and start to create a cluster.

 ![](./dev-tier.png)